There’s so much to do in Maine in the Fall, that it can be hard to decide what to do, right?

 This drive starts in Baxter State Park between Upper and Lower Togue Pond and snakes along route 11, ending just outside First Lake.

-Eat and drink your heart out at Harvest on the Harbor
+8. Harvest on the Harbor

 Each Fall, Portland, Maine is taken over by the annual food & drink festival, Harvest on the Harbor.